-Generally, people turn to magick and witchcraft in search of physical and spiritual protection for themselves and their loved ones.
+Generally, people turn to magick and witchcraft for physical and spiritual protection for themselves and their loved ones.
 At some point, we might need a circle to protect ourselves and our energy.

 Especially when we cast spells and perform rituals, these magical works improve our lives without interfering with anyone else’s path, and to do so we need protection.
 What’s the best magical practice for staying safe and protecting our place?
 Circles!

-Today I want to share something a bit different; I want to explain how to cast a circle without any witchy tools!
+Today I want to share something a bit different and explain how to cast a circle without any witchy tools!

 Why do we need the circle?

 The circle of protection is very useful when performing certain witchcraft practices, meditations or rituals.
-The important thing is that you familiarize yourself with it and have your own words to close and open it.
+You must familiarize yourself with it and have your own words to close and open it.

 This protection magic circle has two functions: